 Country Celebration 2018

-In 2018 the Country Celebration event takes place on the Saturday and Sunday of September 8-9, which is a week earlier than last year.
+In 2018 the Country Celebration event took place on the Saturday and Sunday of September 8-9.

 It’s a community fair-style event and popular with families.

 Admission to the event was free in 2017, but in 2018 the cost was $3 for adults and $1 for children and seniors (ages 65+).

 Langley’s Country Celebration happens at Campbell Valley Regional Park which is located at 20290 16th Avenue (although that’s the north end of the park and the event takes place at the south end just off 204th Avenue).
 To find the venue just head to the park and then follow the event signs along the road.

 Campbell Valley Regional Park is a nice and very large park.
 It has a number of heritage buildings, bike and walking trails, grassy fields and forested areas.
 It’s a popular place with both on and off-leash areas for dogs as well as trails for horseback riding.